Site icon Orange County Attorneys

 The DNA program collects a $75 fee from each defendant for the collection of DNA.
 After presenting paperwork, and a photo ID, and reading a short statement into a camera, DNA is collected by using a cotton swab that collects saliva by rubbing it inside the cheek.

 Why does the Orange County DA require DNA?
 The Orange County DA requires DNA in the hopes that it will solve future crimes, or provide a resolution of past unsolved cases.
 But it also arguably gives the defendants an avenue to have charges dismissed.
+Even if the DA retires, like in Houston, the new one goes through the records to find the right information.

 Our office and our DUI attorney Orange County Robert Miller have experience in dealing with the DNA program of the Orange County District Attorney’s office since its inception.
 You can contact the firm anytime, or call us at the number at the top of this page with any questions.